Share this:

 The Ludlow Garage (Clifton)

-Take 6, originally formed in 1990, is known for its a cappella performances that blend elements of traditional vocal techniques with contemporary R&B and pop influences.
+Take 6, initially formed in 1990, is known for its a cappella performances that blend elements of traditional vocal techniques with contemporary R&B and pop influences.

 Disney’s Finding Nemo Jr | Cincinnati African American EventsFinding Nemo Jr.